Rucksack Hauling Strategies

 This system is perfect if the ground is dangerous and loose.
 It allows the second to remain attached to both ropes and reduces the likelihood of being hit by falling rocks dislodged by the ‘sack.
 A secondary benefit of this system is that it also allows the second to have more control over the ‘sack.

-Lastly the best advice for ‘sack hauling is make sure you’re strong enough and your ‘sack is light enough, that you don’t need to haul it in the first place.
+Lastly, the best advice for ‘sack hauling is to make sure you’re strong enough and your ‘sack is light enough, that you don’t need to haul it in the first place.